soumyaranjanswaincan/loan_analysis_project/README.md

 ## Data overview

 - Dataset: The dataset consists of various financial and demographic features of loan applicants.
-- arget Variable: loan_status, which has two classes:
+- Target Variable: loan_status, which has two classes:
 1 for 'Fully Paid'
 0 for 'Charged Off'
 - Features: We preprocessed the data by: